 If you are looking for a healthy but tasty side dish you have to try this warm quinoa salad with roasted vegetables.
-Colorful full of flavor, the roasted vegetables go wonderfully with the chewy quinoa grain.
+Colorful and full of flavor, the roasted vegetables go wonderfully with the chewy quinoa grain.
 You can eat this either as a healthy warm quinoa side dish or as a cold salad.
 Either way it’s delicious!

 You might also like this artichoke and olives balsamic pasta recipe.